Girl Talk (musician): Awards

 Night Ripper was number 34 on Pitchfork's Top 50 Albums of 2006, number 22 on Rolling Stone's Best Albums of 2006, and number 27 on Spin's 40 Best Albums of 2006.
 In 2007, Gillis was the recipient of a Wired magazine Rave Award.

 Feed the Animals was number four on Time's Top 10 Albums of 2008.
-Rolling Stone gave the album four stars and ranked the album #24 on their Top 50 albums of 2008.
+Rolling Stone gave the album four stars and ranked the album No. 24 on their Top 50 albums of 2008.
 Blender rated it the second-best recording/album of 2008, and National Public Radio listeners rated it the 16th best album of the year.

 Gillis' hometown Pittsburgh, Pennsylvania, named December 7, 2010 "Gregg Gillis Day".

 Film appearances

-In 2007, Girl Talk appeared in Good Copy Bad Copy, a documentary about the current state of copyright law and remix culture.
+In 2007, Girl Talk appeared in Good Copy Bad Copy, a documentary about the then-current state of copyright law and remix culture.

 In 2008, he appeared as a test case for fair use in Brett Gaylor's RiP!: A Remix Manifesto, a call to overhaul copyright laws.
 His parents, in one scene, complain to him about his frequent stripping during his performances.